-Are you looking for an online program that focuses on technology?
+Are you looking for an online program?
 We have a variety of programs designed to meet the needs the professional goals of many educators.

-This program will enable you to focus on the educational needs within a building or campus while also earning an advanced degree.
-All of the course work for the Technology Facilitator Endorsement is included in this degree, with an additional 12-hour core curriculum and a capstone experience.
+As simple as 123!
+Rated as 123 in the USA for Online M.Ed. programs, this program will enable you to focus on the educational needs within a building or campus while also earning an advanced degree.
+All of the course work for the Computer/Technology Endorsement is included in this degree, with an additional 12-hour core curriculum and a capstone experience.
 This program is 30 to 33 semester hours.

 This 12-hour program is designed for teachers who want to improve their skills with technology for the teaching and learning processs.
 You will learn how to more effectively teach using current technologies.
 This certificate is offered through Ashland University and does not result in an additional endorsement for Ohio teachers.
 Hours from the program can be integrated with the M.Ed.
 Curriculum & Instruction: Teaching and Learning in the 21st Century (TL-21) program.

-You will learn the technological needs of today's learners with an eye towards the teaching-learning process, the telecommunications and networking required to support instruction, instructional design, the social, ethical, legal and human issues surrounding the use of technology, methods and strategies for implementing technology and the skills required of those leading the use of technology within schools and other institutions.
-The endorsement can be added to an Ohio teacher's license.
-18 semester hours.
+Boasting a 100% pass rate on the OAE Computer Tech sub-test, you will learn the technological needs of today's learners with an eye towards the teaching-learning process, the telecommunications and networking required to support instruction, instructional design, the social, ethical, legal and human issues surrounding the use of technology, methods and strategies for implementing technology and the skills required of those leading the use of technology within schools and other institutions.
+The endorsement can be added to an Ohio teacher's license in 18 semester hours.

 FAQs for Online Programs